Click image to enlarge

 Kalama River Drainage ...

-The head of the Kalama River begins on the flanks of Mount St. Helens and drains an area of 205 square miles before entering the Columbia River at River Mile (RM) 73.
+the head of the Kalama River begins on the flanks of Mount St. Helens and drains an area of 205 square miles before entering the Columbia River at River Mile (RM) 73.

 Much of the landscape of the Kalama River drainage was formed during the last 20,000 years as a result of volcanic activity of Mount St. Helens.